 - Annuities – these involve you withdrawing some or all of your pension, then swapping some, if not all, as a regular taxed income that is guaranteed for life.

 - Drawdown – this is when you take 25% as a tax-free lump sum, and then keep the rest of your savings invested.
 You can, of course, take a flexible income at the same time.
+Not every pension provider will offer a drawdown option.
+See my pick of top drawdown pension providers for more information.

 - Lump sums – you could take lump sums from your pension.
 You could decide to make lots of smaller lump sum withdrawals, or take lump sum withdrawals where 25% of each withdrawal will usually be paid tax-free and the rest taxed as income.
 You can even withdraw your entire pension as a lump sum if you want, though only 25% will be tax-free.